jumpinjackie/fdo/OpenSourceBuild__README.txt

      FDO build process.
 In order to recompile the .y files into their .cpp and .h counterparts, execute the build_parse.sh script.

+  9. NOTE: Use the <FDO OpenSource>\setenvironment.sh script to assist in setting and maintaing the correct environment settings for the FDO build process.
+     This script can be modifed and used to set the correct environment variables and PATH settings.

 II.
 Linux Build Instructions: